A-Harshitha/lab07/README.md

 http://127.0.0.1:5000/
 ```

-You should see the sign-up form on the landing
+You should see the sign-up form on the home page.